 Ideally, these are redeclared as part of the redeclaration of an interface block, as described in section 7.1.1 "Compatibility Profile Built-In Language Variables".
 However, for the above purpose, they can be redeclared as individual variables at global scope, outside an interface block.
-A compilation error will result if a shader has both an interface block redeclaration and a separate redeclaration of a member of that interface block outside the interface block redeclaration.
+Such redeclarations also allow adding the transform-feedback qualifiers xfb_buffer, xfb_stride, and xfb_offset to output variables.
+(Using xfb_buffer on a variable does not change the global default buffer.)
+A compile-time error will result if a shader has both an interface-block redeclaration and a separate redeclaration of a member of that interface block outside the interface-block redeclaration.

-If gl_Color is redeclared with an interpolation qualifier, then gl_FrontColor and gl_BackColor (if they are written to) must also be redeclared with the same interpolation qualifier, and vice versa.
-If gl_SecondaryColor is redeclared with an interpolation qualifier, then gl_FrontSecondaryColor and gl_BackSecondaryColor (if they are written to) must also be redeclared with the same interpolation qualifier, and vice versa.
+If gl_Color is redeclared with an interpolation qualifier, then $gl_FrontColor$ and $gl_BackColor$ (if they are written to) must also be redeclared with the same interpolation qualifier, and vice versa.
+If $gl_SecondaryColor$ is redeclared with an interpolation qualifier, then $gl_FrontSecondaryColor$ and $gl_BackSecondaryColor$ (if they are written to) must also be redeclared with the same interpolation qualifier, and vice versa.
 This qualifier matching on predeclared variables is only required for variables that are statically used within the shaders in a program.